OFFICE CONSOLIDATION (as of September 14, 2021)

 (ii) described in a single Transfer/Deed of Land of legal effect registered in the Land Registry Office or the Land Titles Office for the Land Registry Division of Middlesex.

-“Medical Officer of Health” means the Medical Officer of Health for the Middlesex-London District Health Unit or a person delegated by him for the purposes of this By-law;
+“Medical Officer of Health” means the Medical Officer of Health for the Middlesex-London Health Unit or a person delegated by themself for the purposes of this By-law;

 “Municipality” means the land within the geographic limit of the City of London;